Skip to content

 def record_results(results_filename: str, results: list):

-# results_filename: the name of the text file where the results should be saved
+# results_filename: the name of the text file in which to place the results

-# results: the list of results in the form of a list of dictionaries
+# results: the results list in the form of a dictionary list

-# each dictionary is written on a single line of text
+# each dictionary is written on a line of text

 try: